Nullh/nullh.github.io/character-creation/step-by-step.md

 Pick what type of magic user you want to be and write down the magic (or resonance) stat for that type.
 You can increase the magic (or resonance) stats with adjustment points from Step 2.

+You have lots of choices about how to make your awakened character.
+Your basic options are below:

+- Full Magician: Can cast sorceries, summon/dispel spirits and perform alchemy.
+Can percieve and project into the astral realm
+- Aspected Magician: Can only choose one of the aspects of magic - soreceries, summoning/banishing spirits, alchemy.
+Can perciebve the astral realm
+- Adept: Channels magic into power points, and uses them to buy special powers
+- Other adpet types: Need to read more about these!

+Select your spells/powers now.

 ## Step 6 - Resources

 Note down how many resources you have to buy stuff.
 You can convert left over karma to resources later.

-## Step 7 - Select Qualities

-p70 defines these.
-There are lots!
-Positive ones cost karma, negative ones give karma.

-## Step 8 - Spend Karma
+## Step 7 - Spend Karma

 You have 50 karma to level up your character.
-Don't forget to add/deduct karma for the qualities you picked in Step 7.
+The choices you can make are more limited than your level-up option after you have started the game.

+Valid choices are below:

 **TYPE**|**KARMA COST**
 :-----:|:-----:
 Active skills|5 x new rank
 Specializations|5
-Expertise|5
 Attributes|5 x new rank
 Knowledge skills|3
-Spell|5 per spell
-Complex form|5 per form
-Initiation|10 + initiate grade
-Submersion|10 + submersion level
+Quality|Cost listed on p70 onwards

-## Step 9 - Buy Gear
+## Step 8 - Buy Gear

 Spend your nuyen on some gear.
 Leftover karma is converted to nuyen at 1 karma to 2,000 nuyen (or 5,000 if you pick the In Debt negative quality).
 Gear is on page 244.

 You cannot choose any starting gear thats illegal with a rating of 7 or higher.

-## Step 7 - Contacts
+## Step 9 - Contacts

 TODO

-## Setp 8 - Knowledge Skills
+## Setp 10 - Knowledge Skills

 TODO

-## Step 9 - Language Skills
+## Step 11 - Language Skills

 TODO

-## Step 10 - Fill In The Blanks
+## Step 12 - Fill In The Blanks

+Essence starts at 6!